-The elastic shape distance (ESD), rooted in elastic shape analysis, can be used to quantify shape differences between fitted curve and ground truth curve.
-Given true closed curve contour $\mathbf{f}$ and estimated contour $\mathbf{\hat{f}}$ based on a finite sample of points, with SRVFs $\mathbf{q}$ and $\mathbf{\hat{q}}$ respectively, the elastic shape distance between the shape classes defined by respective curves, is given by:
+The elastic shape distance (ESD), rooted in elastic shape analysis, can be used to quantify shape differences between the fitted curve and the ground truth curve.
+Given a true closed curve contour $\mathbf{f}$ and an estimated contour $\mathbf{\hat{f}}$ based on a finite sample of points, with SRVFs $\mathbf{q}$ and $\mathbf{\hat{q}}$ respectively, the elastic shape distance between the shape classes defined by the respective curves is given by:

 where $\langle\langle\cdot,\cdot\rangle\rangle$ is the $\mathbb{L}^{2}$ inner product and $SO(2)$ is the special orthogonal group.
 Note that this is analogous to solving \eqref{eq:ElasticOpt}, and requires numerical optimization.
 This distance quantifies shape differences which are invariant to translation, rotation, scale, and re-parameterization of the curves being compared.
-Higher ESD values indicate that the fitted curve has substantially different shape to the ground truth.
+Higher ESD values indicate that the fitted curve has a substantially different shape from the ground truth.